-This is an exciting opportunity to support our work with stroke survivors and their families following stroke.
+This is an exciting opportunity to work with stroke survivors and their families to support them following stroke.

 Led by the University of Nottingham, a new international study investigated whether patients with a spontaneous bleed in the brain (intracerebral haemorrhage) could benefit from this drug, if delivered as an emergency treatment.
 An intracerebral haemorrhage is a type of stroke.

 Presented today at the European Stroke Organisation Conference in Gothenburg, the results of the international WAKE-UP trial suggest that thousands of people who wake up with a stroke each year in the UK could now benefit from life-changing thrombolysis treatment.

 This page has all the details you'll need to get in touch with us about fundraising, stroke support and other queries.

 Published in the JNNP (Journal of Neurology, Neurosurgery and Psychiatry), new research suggests that a computer technique could help predict how well stroke survivors respond to language therapies for aphasia.

 For many stroke survivors getting their life back on track means overcoming life changing disabilities and emotional difficulties.
 We support stroke survivors to regain their independence.

 Our Keynote Lecture is a prestigious event that showcases the latest advancements being made in stroke research.
 Wednesday 2 May 2018.

 The Stroke Association is a charity and we rely heavily on the donations of supporters to make this work possible.
 Thank you to all our generous donors who have donated to us on the honour wall